jeremychone/rust-rpc-router/doc/README.md

 ## Core Concepts

 -   **JSON-RPC 2.0**: The library processes requests adhering to the JSON-RPC 2.0 specification, expecting `jsonrpc: "2.0"`, `method`, `id`, and optional `params`.
+-   **`RpcId`**: Represents the JSON-RPC request ID, which can be a String, Number, or Null.
+Ensures type safety for IDs.
 -   **Routing**: The `Router` maps incoming request `method` names to specific handler functions.
 -   **Handlers**: Handlers are `async fn` functions that contain your application logic.
 They receive necessary resources and request parameters as arguments.
 -   **Resources**: These represent shared state or dependencies (e.g., database connections, configuration objects, service clients) that handlers need.
 Resources are managed by the `Router` and accessed by handlers type-safely.
 -   **Parameters (`params`)**: The JSON `params` field in the request is automatically deserialized into a specific Rust type defined by the handler function.
 -   **Error Handling**: Handlers return a `Result<T, AppError>`, where `AppError` is your application-specific error type.
 The library wraps this in its own error types (`HandlerError`, `rpc_router::Error`) to provide context while allowing you to easily extract your original error.

 ## Key Constructs